tmolitor002/Fantasy-Football/dbt/README.md

 - `dbt_<username>`: Dedicated developer schema for the dbt developer.
 Builds off the `qa` branch
 - `dbt_pr_<pr_id>`: Temporary schemas used for pull request CI/CD jobs

+### Testing & Documentation
+dbt enables built in testing and documentation of dbt models, and is available to members of the dbt project via the explore section of dbt.

 ### Branching Strategy
 This project uses a multi-trunk branching stratgy.
 The `main` pranch is the production branch.
 The `qa` branch is sourced from `main` and acts as the baseline branch for all development work.
 Individual development branches are merged back into `qa`, and testing is executed on the `qa` branch before pushing to production, ensuring individually developed features are tested together.